Avoid the hefty tax outgo on your capital gains by making the sale at the right time and investing the proceeds in suitable avenues

 One of the advantages associated with long-term capital gains is the inclusion of indexation while determining the profit.
 Indexation is a method through which the seller is able to inflate the value of his assets.
 Since inflation reduces the value of an asset over time, it is essential to increase the initial cost of the house to calculate its current value.
 This is done by multiplying the original cost price with a factor that is issued by the Central Board of Direct Taxes.
 This factor tracks the increase in the general price level, or inflation, and is known as the cost inflation index (CII).
 It is notified by the central government for every financial year.
 The Income Tax Act considers 1981-82 as the base year with a cost inflation index of 100.
 So, the CII for 1982-83 is 109, and so on.

-be calculated as—purchase price x (CII for year of sale / CII for year of purchase).
+The indexed purchase price can be calculated as—purchase price x (CII for year of sale / CII for year of purchase).

 The indexation of purchase price helps to reduce the net capital gain, thereby slashing the tax burden for the seller.